-- After receiving the original CRA letter, you need to go to Canadian Commissioner-of-Oaths, Notary Public, Lawyer, Student-at-Law or Solicitor/Barrister and to request a certified true copy of the original as Canada's Department of Foreign Affairs and International Trade (DFAIT) stopped authenticating original CRA letters.
+After receiving the original CRA letter, you need to go to Canadian Notary Public, Lawyer, Student-at-Law or Solicitor/Barrister and to request a certified true copy of the original as Canada's Department of Foreign Affairs and International Trade (DFAIT) stopped authenticating original CRA letters.
 Depending on the results of Item 1 above, you may be able to translate the document then and bind/seal it properly.
 Most clients prefer to "squeeze in" notarial text and stamp into the free space on the actual residency letter.
 Usually, it is not a problem as there is plenty of space on these Certificates.
 However, if the text from CRA takes more space than usual, a Legal size paper is better to accommodate multiple stamps and signatures of the officials.

 The document is then ready for authentication at Global Affairs of Canada -GAC or at the provincial level.